Is there an undergraduate version of this program? No

 - Brigid Noonan, Ph.D., University of Maryland - College Park

 - Leila Roach, Ph.D., University of Central Florida

 - Page Thanasiu, Ph.D., University of Central Florida

 - Meghan Walter, Ph.D., University of Central Florida

 Beyond the Classroom

-Internships are encouraged in: public or private community agencies; elementary, middle or high schools; community or junior colleges; universities; not-for-profit businesses; or, public or privately funded service programs.
+Internships are encouraged in public or private community agencies, elementary, middle or high schools, community or junior colleges, universities, not-for-profit businesses or public and privately funded service programs.

 Graduates will have a variety of careers to choose from, including public and private agencies, treatment settings and independent private settings.